maurymarkowitz/RetroFOCAL/doc/RetroFOCAL reference manual.md

 #### Notes:

 FOCAL differs from most versions of BASIC, where the corresponding `SGN` function will return 0 if *exp* evaluates to 0.
-In FOCAL, only -1 and +1 are returned.

 <!-- TOC --><a name="sqraexp"></a>
 ### `FSQT`(*exp*)